 The amazing story of Rosemarie Frankland, the Miss World from Rhosllanerchrugog, whose journey to the very pinnacle of the beauty pageant world preceded her struggle to adapt to a life in show business.
 Rosemarie won the 1961 Miss United Kingdom and Miss World titles before becoming an actress.

-She was born in Rhosllanerchrugog in February 1943, she was the child of a hospital cleaner and a factory foreman.
+She was born in Rhosllanerchrugog in February 1943, the daughter of a hospital cleaner and a factory foreman.
 She moved to Lancashire as a child and worked at a local branch of Marks and Spencer.

 Winning the Miss World Title

 She took part in many beauty pageants and won the titles of Miss Lancashire and Miss Lake District before her big break when she won Miss Wales in 1961.
 Winning Miss Wales meant she qualified for Miss World and, later that same year (as Miss United Kingdom), she won the coveted crown at the Lyceum Ballroom in London.
 More than 10 million television viewers watched the completion.
 She became the first British woman and the seventh European to win the title.
 She was also the first runner-up at Miss Universe 1961.